richardhenyash/perkulater/README.md

 * **Confirm Email Address**, displayed when verification email link is clicked.
 Enables unauthenticated **Users** to complete **Sign Up**, by pressing the **Confirm** button.
 Button and email address link include hover styling.
-A **Toast Message** is shown to provide feedback to the user that the email address has been succesfully confirmed.
+A **Toast Message** is shown to provide feedback to the user that the email address has been successfully confirmed.
 The **User** is redirected to the **Sign In** page:
 <p float="left">
     <img src="media/testing/sign-up-confirm-email.png" width="300px" style="margin: 20px;">